obiwanjacobi/Zsharp/docs/interop/dotnet.md

 - Bit\<n>
 - Ptr\<T>
 - Range/Iter/Slice (Span\<T>)
-- Union Types may be difficult
+- Union Types may be difficult (OneOf library on github?)
 - name/identifier matching and representation (case insensitive)
 - Memory Heap Allocation.
 Could be as simple as a wrapper `class HeapAlloc<T> where T : struct` to get a struct on the heap.
 Look into Boxing.
 There only need to be a (simple) way to indicate a heap target.